 Alan is comparing term and whole life policies.
 His term policy would cost $350 each year and his whole life policy would cost $3,000 each year.

-- On the other – Investing this money in high-performance, high-risk financial products is also more dangerous than investing outright in a whole life plan – he could lose the entire sum.
+- On the other: Investing this money in high-performance, high-risk financial products is also more dangerous than investing outright in a whole life plan – he could lose the entire sum.

-And assuming this person’s income is high enough, they will be able to afford sufficient insurance to meet their coverage needs despite the higher cost.
+Assuming this person’s income is high enough, they will be able to afford sufficient insurance to meet their coverage needs despite the higher cost.

 Insurance companies were not created equal – so policy shoppers have to be careful

 Is the insurance company you are researching in good financial shape?
-This matters more than their advertisements or word of mouth.
+This matters more than advertisements or word of mouth.
 There are four major services that rate insurance companies and their financial health:

 These companies assess insurance providers based on their overall ability to payout as promised – obviously this is something you need to know before buying.
 An insurance company’s score doesn’t need to be perfect to make their policy a good buy, but it should be high.